Dog fashion: Media

 Dogs are often shown in movies dressed up in clothing and costumes.
 This reflects the contemporary trend of dog fashion.
-In films such as Oliver and Company, one of the characters is a female dog, Georgette, who indulges in luxury fashion and wears leopard print scarves, big hats and jeweled collars.
+In films such as Oliver and Company, one of the characters is a female dog, Georgette, who indulges in luxury fashion and wears leopard print scarves, big hats, and jeweled collars.

-In the Disney film Beverly Hills Chihuahua, a family of chihuahuas portray small dogs wearing fashionable clothes including sunglasses, hats, shirts, dresses, jeweled collars, and bandanas.
+In the Disney film Beverly Hills Chihuahua, a family of chihuahuas portray small dogs wearing clothes including sunglasses, hats, shirts, dresses, jeweled collars, and bandanas.
 In one scene, a wedding takes place between two dogs where the female dog wears a bridal gown and the male dog groom wears a tuxedo.

 A popular trend in various kids films, dogs are shown with the capability of human speech and dressed up in human clothing while remaining quadrupedal.
-A great example of this would be Air Bud (1997).
+An example of this would be Air Bud (1997).
 The film centers around an escaped circus dog turned adopted stray that is taken to a basketball court and is discovered to have incredible talent in the sport.
 Throughout the film, the dog is shown in various human outfits and attire.